 This is a brief introduction to data.
 In the past, people might make decisions based on gut feelings and opinions.
 Nowadays that won’t do it anymore, we’re now making decisions based on data.
 But why is this the case?

-At the large parties such as Booking.com, Bol.com, Coolbue.nl etc. it was no longer accepted that a choice for changes in the website was based on an opinion and feeling.
+At the large parties such as Booking.com, Bol.com, Coolbue.nl, etc. it was no longer accepted that a choice for changes on the website was based on an opinion and feeling.
 If that is no longer possible, how are you going to make choices?
 Correct, based on data.
-Data has no opinion but shows you what it is.
+Data has no opinion, but shows you what it is.